 Technology and Challenges in Crop Protection

 What this highlights is how evolving agricultural technologies can boost profit yields with more economical and precise usage of land resources and specialized labor.
 One compelling example is that of aerial imagery for crop health diagnostics.
-The output of this technology is high-resolution images of crop areas taken in real time, the details of which can pre-emptively aid in the detection of any pest, disease, or irrigation issues.
-These, in turn, form objective and concrete basis to employ solutions such as chemicals, fertilizers, or adjustments in your crop’s watering systems.
+The output of this technology is high-resolution images of crop areas taken in real-time, the details of which can pre-emptively aid in the detection of any pest, disease, or irrigation issues.
+These, in turn, form an objective and concrete basis to employ solutions such as chemicals, fertilizers, or adjustments in your crop’s water systems.

 The diagnostic approach proves particularly useful, considering the fact that even when curative measures are enacted, such as the usage of crop protection agents, some pests and pathogens can develop immunity (Oerke et al, xxi).
 The challenge to be met is the focused deployment of these solutions, in order to ensure crop health and the maximum yield potential for any of your top crops.